q-downgrade/informal-settlement-identification/README.md

 ---

-# Executive Summary
+## Executive Summary

 This project is being developed for New Light Technologies  a small, award-winning organization based in Washington, D.C. that provides solutions to government, commercial, and non-profit clients.
 The main objective of this project is to Improve Slum Area Identification through Real-Estate Data.
 We found during research that around 25% of the world’s urban population lives in informal settlements, areas that are cut off from basic services and city infrastructure.
 Mapping these locations can dramatically help aid and non-government organizations better serve those in need.
-Our team intent to develope a machine learning-based tool that can automatically classify informal settlements using freely available population density data, real estate listing, satellite and aerial imagery.
-Our first strategy is to finalize a good data source forbuild a web scraper to house and apartment adverts for a selected city in Africa/Latin America/Middle East.
+Our team develops a machine learning-based tool that can automatically classify informal settlements using open sourced population density, and real estate data.

-After extracting the data next decision we had to make was what column or columns needs to be our X. We found apartment_near_dist, ph_near_dist, store_near_dist, house_near_dist, ph_near_angle, apartment_near_angle seemed to be having more correlation in identifying the slum area.

-EDA helped us set up a preprocessing plan for our model.
-For preprocessing, we had created a fucntion that used regex, lemmatizatizer which removed punctuation and stopwords.
-For modeling, I used  TFIDF and Count vetorizers.
-They brought context of word choices into play, which will give us a better understanding of the group of words used in a reddit blog post about the sports we are analyzing.

-Machines had no problem understanding the real estat data, after the initial EDA.
+The problem statement asked to create web scrapers to scrape real estate listings for a given city and create interaction terms to see the relationship between population estimates and real estate data when predicting an informal settlement.
+Due to the limited time we decided to forgo the web scrapers as different cities and countries would have different practices when it came to posting listings online such as the use of different websites.

+Instead we found two datasets on real estate listings for Brazil on Kaggle and while this was convenient, gathering geospatial data proved to be more complicated.
+With the use of the IBGE and the state of São Paulo, who partners with companies such as Dados Aberto to provide data on its region, we were able to gather what we needed in the form of census tracts, population estimates and favela locations.

+Preliminary EDA showed that the Sao Paulo dataset contained both sale and rent prices.
+For the purposes of this project the team decided to only include listings that had a rent price as well as geographical location.
+Making this a Complete Case Analysis will ensure that we have the best possible model we can create, in addition the removal of listings left the team with more than enough data to feed the models.
+However, it wasn’t until the listings were plotted around a known favela (Paraisópolis) that the team discovered the relationship between listings in the area.
+It was at this point the importance of geospatial data became clear.

+Once all the datasets were ready to be used we fed them through a geoprocessing pipeline that would be able to assign each listing to a shapefile/sub district allowing us to see the nearest listing to a certain shapefile and its rent price.
+These two features proved to be the most telling when trying to identify whether a subdistrict contained an informal settlement or not.
+However, there should be no decision-making based on our model, even though it performs with an ROC score of ~94%.
+The output of our model is a mere suggestion of which areas are worth investigating further for the presence of informal settlements.

 Source : [https://www.habitatireland.ie/2018/01/1-billion-people-live-slums/](https://www.habitatireland.ie/2018/01/1-billion-people-live-slums/)

-### Data Dictionary

-For the variables we created, we have contstructed a [data dictionary](https://git.generalassemb.ly/delta/delta/blob/master/data_dictionary/data_dictionary.md).

 ---

+## Conclusions

+Using real estate listings and population mapped to census tracts we were able to find a few models that predicted the presense or absence of informal settlements in São Paulo with relatively high accuracy.
+We found that the distance from real estate listings were the biggest indicators of where a favela is present in the city.
+The price and number of those listings matter much less, however.
+This method could potentially be expanded to other cities, but would rely on finding the required data.
+Different cities would likely require different data, however.
+In Alexandria, Egypt, for example, informal settlements are more likely to [encroach on agricultural land](https://www.sciencedirect.com/science/article/pii/S111001681730279X).
+All we can say for sure is that the models we used work in São Paulo, and potentially other cities in the region.

-## Conclusions and Recommendations
+## Recommendations and Limitations

+As noted in the conclusion, we recommend using different models for different regions.
+While this model works well for the city we tested in on, it may not work well in less urban environments where informal settlements may be constructed.
+This method isn't perfect, and will likely work best when used in conjunction with other methods of detecting informal settlements using satellite data.
+A combination of the two would likely yield better results than these models alone.
+One limitation is that very small favelas will mark an entire census tract as having an informal settlement within it.
+Future iterations may want to limit the number of small informal settlements included in the model.
+Future versions may also want to avoid using census tracts as a geographical unit as they tend to have unusual shapes.
+Other methods should be considered for geographical mapping.